 Foods eaten at the peak of their season not only offer the best flavor, but they overflow with nutrients.
-Every day scientists discover more components of these fresh foods that benefit our health.
-The healthy qualities of these fall foods will give you even more reasons to fill your plate!
+Scientists continually discover new components in these fresh foods that benefit our health.
+The healthy qualities of these fall foods will give you even more reasons to fill your plate.

 Always considered a nutritious food, apples have more recently made health news due to quercetin.
 This antioxidant not only helps to prevent cellular damage, but it also has anti-inflammatory properties.
 Quercetin prevents the release of histamines leading researchers to believe it could reduce symptoms of allergies.